-News Applications Developer
+News Applications Developer at Tribune Publishing

 The Chicago Tribune graphics team is looking for a news applications developer.
 This person will be a key part of a team focused on creating the digital experience of the newsroom's most important projects.